Barafu/tavern_card_tools/README.md

 ## Currently supported functions:

-* `tavern_card_tools.exe baya-get URL` - extract a character card from "Backyard AI" URL.
+* `tavern_card_tools.exe baya_get URL` - extract a character card from "Backyard AI" URL.
 Supports URLs that require registration.

 Obviously, more functions planned in the future.